lia-simeone/mini-projects/Blue_Apron/write_up.md

 I created a ratio between the number of orders a user has placed in the past over their age.
 For example, if a user is 3 weeks old and they placed an order in week 1 and week 3, their ratio is 0.66667.
 The idea is that the higher the ratio, the more likely this user is to place an order in the following week.
 I also included raw user age as a modeling input because the relationship between the ratio and future order placement is likely to change as the user ages.
 For example, a ratio of 1 on week 2 is likely a much less powerful predictor than a ratio of 1 on week 10.
 Including both variables in the model allows this interaction to be captured.

 ####Caveats
 I treated each week of records as independent which is of course not true as every customer has 10 weeks of data.
 For exploratory analysis violating this assumption is usually okay, but I would want to make a more careful choice before modeling in production.
 For the model evaluation, I compared the models built with my user history variable and user age on a training subset from user_fulfillment_history and scored on a separate test subset.
 The model built _only_ on user age was fit and scored on the entire data.
-Therefore, the comparison is not ideal, but again, is acceptable for exploratory analysis.
-I would want to make them consistent before making any definitive claims about the difference in model performance.
+Therefore, the comparison is not perfectly consistent.
+Again, I felt it was acceptable for exploratory analysis.
+I would want to create a consistent assessment before making any definitive claims about the difference in model performance.

 ####Other considered methods
 When I first saw the problem, a time series technique seemed like an obvious choice given the weekly nature of the data.
 I considered ARIMA, but discarded it because it's not designed for binary targets and requires a seasonality component that wasn't available.
 Survival could be a good fit for the binary target, but users can "live" to place additional orders so that didn't seem like a good fit either.
 Gradient boosting is a tool I often use for quick exploratory modeling, but as I said above, I didn't focus on it because of the limited input variables.